Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Sucker, once again?

-Meanwhile, Magical-Dawg camped out beside the door while the newbie kitten played paw patty-cake driving him nuts.
+Meanwhile, Magical-Dawg camped out beside the door while the newbie kitten played paw patty-cake under the door driving him nuts.
 Seren slept.

 photo 1